bertofurth/Seagate-Central-Utils/screen/README-screen.md

 using screen.
 It's annoying at first but you'll quickly get used to it!!

-After disconnecting from a screen session the session will stil be running.
-This is one of the most useful aspects of screen.
+After disconnecting from a screen session, the session will still be running.
+This is one of the most useful aspects of screen as it means you can leave a process running while not needing to maintain an ssh connection to the server.

-Tou can list the running screen sessions with the "screen -ls" command as per the following example
+You can list the running screen sessions with the "screen -ls" command as per the following example

     $ ./screen -ls